ErickHoward/river-dart-project/River Dart.md

 ## Objectives of the study

-Successfully measure the velocity, width, depth, and discharge of the River Dart in 3 different places, at Newbridge Car Park, the River Dart country park, and at Dartmeet.
+Successfully measure the velocity, width, depth, and discharge of the River Dart in 3 different places, at Newbridge carpark, the River Dart country park, and at Dartmeet.

 ## Data collection methods